 Level 3 - inputs to the valuation methodology are based on prices or valuation techniques that are unobservable.

-The Company estimated the fair value of contingent consideration liabilities using a series of call options.
+The Company estimated the fair value of contingent consideration liabilities primarily using a series of call options or other valuation methodologies.
 Significant unobservable inputs used in the valuation include discount rates ranging from 4.8% to 8.0%.
-Contingent consideration liabilities are remeasured at the estimated fair value at the end of each reporting period with the change in fair value recognized in contingent consideration expense in the accompanying condensed consolidated statements of comprehensive income for such period.
+Contingent consideration liabilities are remeasured at the estimated fair value at the end of each reporting period with the change in fair value recognized in contingent consideration expense (benefit) in the accompanying condensed consolidated statements of comprehensive income for such period.
 We measure the initial liability and remeasure the liability on a recurring basis using Level 3 inputs as defined under authoritative guidance for fair value measurements.

 The following table summarizes the changes in contingent consideration liabilities: